Tilings of the Sphere by Congruent Pentagons I: Neighborhood Tiling

-If there is a tile with all vertices having degree $3$, then its neighborhood is combinatorially given by the left of Figure \ref{angle2a2bc}.
+Our strategy for constructing tilings is to first construct tilings of the neighborhood of the special tile in Proposition \ref{base_tile}.
+In this paper, we concentrate on the neighborhood of a $3^5$-tile.
+The neighborhood tiling implies some useful information about edges and angles.
+The information is already enough for dismissing the edge combinations $a^2b^2c$ and $a^3bc$.

+\begin{theorem} If an edge-to-edge spherical tiling by congruent pentagons has a $3^5$-tile and the pentagon has edge length combination $a^2b^2c$, with $a,b,c$ distinct, then the number of tiles is $f=12$. \end{theorem}

+\begin{proof} By Propositions \ref{edge_combo} and \ref{edge_combo2} (also see \cite[Proposition 7]{gsy}), the edge lengths of the pentagon are arranged as the second of Figure \ref{edges1}.
+A $3^5$-tile has another $5$ tiles around it, and its neighborhood is combinatorially given by Figure \ref{2a2bc_3abc}.
 We denote the tile by $P_1$ and its five neighboring tiles by $P_2,\dots,P_6$.

-Up to the combinatorial symmetry of the neighborhood, we may assume that the edges of $P_1$ are given by the left and the middle of Figure \ref{angle2a2bc}.
-The left describes the case that the edge shared by $P_2,P_3$ is $a$.
-We may successively determine all the edges of $P_2,P_6,P_5,P_4$, and then find three $a$-edges in $P_3$, a contradiction.
-Similar argument shows that $P_2,P_3$ cannot share a $b$-edge.
-Therefore the edge shared by $P_2,P_3$ must be $c$, as described in the middle of Figure \ref{angle2a2bc}.
-Then we may determine all the edges of $P_2,P_3$.
-Denote the unique $a^2$-angle, $b^2$-angle, $ab$-angle, $ac$-angle, $bc$-angle in the tile by $\alpha,\beta,\gamma,\delta,\epsilon$.
-Then we get all the indicated angles in the middle of Figure \ref{angle2a2bc}.
-The angle sums at three vertices give
+The pentagon with edge combination $a^2b^2c$ is the last in Figure \ref{edges1}.
+Up to the combinatorial symmetry of the neighborhood, we may assume that the edges of $P_1$ are given as indicated, and the edge shared by $P_2,P_3$ is $a$ or $c$.
+The first of Figure \ref{2a2bc_3abc} is the case that the edge shared by $P_2,P_3$ is $a$.
+By the edge length consideration, we may successively determine all edges of $P_2,P_6,P_5,P_4$.
+Then we find three $a$-edges in $P_3$, a contradiction.
+The second of Figure \ref{2a2bc_3abc} is the case that the edge shared by $P_2,P_3$ is $c$.
+We denote the five angles of the pentagon by $\alpha$ ($ab$-angle), $\beta$ ($a^2$-angle), $\gamma$ ($b^2$-angle), $\delta$ ($ac$-angle), $\epsilon$ ($bc$-angle).
+By edge length consideration, we may determine (all edges and angles of) $P_2,P_3$.
+Then we may further determine the $a^2$-angle $\beta$ of $P_4$ and $b^2$-angle $\gamma$ of $P_6$.
+The angle sums at the three vertices imply